akatsuki-co/hyggehomes/README.md

 # Hygge Homes

-This repository contains a web application to search and book vacation homes created with Python 3.6+, HTML and CSS.
-The inspiration for this project is to make a Airbnb clone.
+This repository contains a full-stack web application to search and book vacation homes created with Python 3.6+, HTML and CSS.

+What is Hygge?
+Hygge is a Danish and Norwegian word for a mood of coziness and comfortable conviviality with feelings of wellness and contentment.
+This inspiration for this project is to create a site where users can search and find the perfect spot for their vacation home, much like Airbnb.

 ## Table of Contents